 The Company is exposed to industry credit risks arising from its cash holdings and receivables.
-The Company manages credit risk by placing cash with major Canadian financial institutions.
+The Company manages credit risk by placing cash and cash equivalents with major Canadian financial institutions.
 The Company's receivables are primarily due from the Federal Government of Canada.
 Management believes that credit risk related to these amounts is nominal.